Laccotrephes tristis: Description

 Laccotrephes tristis is brownish in colour with a broad oval shaped, flat body, at a length of 11–45 mm.
 Adult males have smaller body lengths (26–32 mm) than females (31–35.5 mm).

 Australian water scorpions have six legs; the front two forelegs are pincer-like used for grasping aquatic prey and the hind legs are used for moving about.
 They have a relatively short, pointed head and small eyes.
 They have antennae with 3 segments and a finder-like projection, hidden in a groove beneath the eyes.

 Water scorpions get their name from the tail-like respiratory siphon located on the end of their abdomen.
 The respiratory siphon is at least three quarters the length of the body.
 They use this siphon to transport air (a bit like a snorkel).
-A water scorpion breaths air from an air bubble trapped beneath its winds, which includes very small water repellent hairs.
+A water scorpion breaths air from an air bubble trapped beneath its wings, which includes very small water repellent hairs.
 Oxygen from the air bubble is taken in through abdominal spiracles located on the abdomen.
 When the air bubble is almost depleted the water scorpion uses its respiratory siphon to break the water surface.
 Air then seeps into the siphon through a diffusion process, replenish the air bubble under the wings.
 Nymph forms have a much shorter respiratory siphon then adults.